sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 <info>

-In some environments, alternative test watcher doesn't always work and it can die unexpectedly.
+In some environments, the alternative test watcher doesn't always work and it can die unexpectedly.
 If that happens to you, you might want to install [Watchman](https://facebook.github.io/watchman/docs/install/).
 Read more about
 **[this issue](https://github.com/facebook/create-react-app/issues/871)**.

 </info>

-## Extending tests
+### Extending tests

 Most tests included in the template are
 [snapshot tests:](https://jestjs.io/docs/snapshot-testing)